nst/STTwitter/README.md

     pod 'STTwitter'
     pod install

+STTwitter does not depend on AppKit or UIKit and can be used in a command-line Twitter client.

-Note that STTwitter requires iOS 5+ or OS X 10.7+.
+STTwitter requires iOS 5+ or OS X 10.7+.

 ### Code Snippets